-Equality data - our objective is that SBC Policy, Strategy, Plans and service delivery are informed by and take account of appropriate evidence based equality data and information.
+Equality Data - our objective is that SBC policy, strategy, plans, commissioning and service delivery are informed by and take account of appropriate evidence based equality data and information.

 Workforce - our objective is to ensure our employment and recruitment processes promote fairness and equality for all.

 Community Engagement - our objective is to work with local people to ensure that diverse communities within Swindon are included in a fair and equitable way in all of our work, services and development.